HobbyChop/Files/MIDI-PI_USER_MANUAL.md

 - Use program to change instruments for individual tracks (If your sound device supports it.)

 **Tempo Control:**
+- Use TAP tempo for quick BPM matching (great for live performance)
+- Tap along with a metronome or reference track
+- Fine-tune with BPM option after tapping
-- Tempo changes are temporary (not saved)
+- Tempo changes are temporary (not saved to config)
 - STOP + PLAY reloads and resets tempo
 - Hold OK 2s on BPM to reset to 100%

+**Advanced Mixing:**
+- Use Solo (S) to isolate channels while mixing
+- Use Transpose (Tr) to fix out-of-range notes or create harmonies
+- Use Per-Channel Velocity to balance loud/quiet instruments
+- Use Routing to merge multiple channels to one output

+**SysEx Issues:**
+- If synth sounds wrong after a file, disable SysEx for that file
+- SysEx settings are saved per-file
+- MT-32/SC-55 users: Some game soundtracks include instrument patches via SysEx

 **Testing Changes:**
-- Use visualizer to verify activity
+- Use visualizer to verify activity and expression changes
+- Watch for bubble animation to confirm channel activity
 - PANIC silences stuck notes
 - STOP + PLAY reloads `.cfg` settings